A page of links to Early Music related websites or

 These links have been derived from many sources, with acknowledgments where possible, but particular thanks go to SEMF and their newsletter editor Tim Samuelson for many of them, and Nancy Slessenger & Sara Clymo of MEMF, for others.

-And of course we are grateful to the musicians who put so much hard work into these online workshops, talks, concerts etc.
+And of course we are grateful to the musicians who continue to put so much hard work into these online workshops, talks, concerts etc. during the restrictions.

 Please let me know of any broken links, errors, or any further suggestions you may have.

 The list is not supposed to be exhaustive.

 Zoom events ***

 Click here for a list of upcoming Zoom events UK-wide.
 Zoom events are not listed below.